Easy Decluttering Tips- How to Declutter without Overwhelm

 As you are filling up boxes with stuff, you may find trash along the way.

 Have a trash can to toss things into so you do not get distracted.
-More often than not what we think is clutter is actually items that need to be tossed or recycled.
-Remove those things and uncover the stuff you need to deal with.
+More often than not, what we think is clutter is actually items that need to be tossed or recycled.

-This step is crucial and one if taken every single time before you begin a new decluttering project will help remove a large amount of overwhelm that comes with a project this size.
+This step is crucial, and if taken every single time before you begin a new decluttering project will help remove a large amount of overwhelm that comes with a project this size.

 Step #4.
 Have a few clothes baskets.